0dayInc/container.aflplusplus.template/README.md

 This project aims to guide security researchers along the journey of squeezing out as much capability of AFL++ as possible for any engagement where fuzzing is desired.

 #### **Why** ####
-As a wise meme on the Internet once said, "One does not simply install AFL++ and fuzz for 0days."
+To paraphrase a wise meme on the Internet...<br/>

+"One does not simply install AFL++ and fuzz for 0days."

 #### **How** ####
 The environment project aims to: